 SSL certificate expiration

 An expired SSL certificate can cause havoc to sites and APIs.
-Checkly performs a daily check on your certificate and can alert you 30, 14, 7 and/or 3 days before your certificate expires.
+Checkly performs a daily check on your certificate and can alert you up to 30 days before your certificate expires.
 All alert channels (e-mail, SMS, OpsGenie, Webhook etc.) can be used for this alert.

 Simply create or pick an existing alert channel that your check subscribes to and enable SSL certificate expiration and set the day threshold to your preference.
 If you don’t have your alert channels set up yet, see Alert Channels.